 Amazon's First Trans-Atlantic Cable: USA/Ireland

-No subsea cables currently land on Ireland's South Coast other than EXA's Express and that is part of the reason that Amazon finds it so appealing.
+No Trans-Atlantic subsea cables currently land on Ireland's South Coast other than EXA's Express and that is part of the reason that Amazon finds it so appealing.
 Such a cable would be physically diverse at least on the terrestrial side to the Irish Sea and older Atlantic cables like Hibernia North and South and AC1.
 I can never emphasize enough how much money Amazon loses if it cannot serve its customers for even just a few seconds.
 Uptime and low latency are key criteria for Amazon's network people.
-Another advantage is that the presence of Express suggests there is fibre available in the region for back haul.
+Another advantage is that the presence of Express indicates there is fibre available in the region for back haul.

 Comments